Music in Schools

 LMC members and adjunct professional musicians visit local classrooms and school assemblies , providing music enrichment to students in the participating schools.
 Additionally, a before-school chorus allows students at one elementary school to have the enjoyment of learning new musical skills, the joy of regularly making music and the satisfaction of public performances.

-LMC’s collaboration with the University of Washington World Series allows internationally renowned touring artists to meet with area elementary, middle and high schools for performances, residencies and master classes.
-These artists from around the world, booked by the UW World Series, are committed to teaching and community outreach; they provide one-on-one or group coaching, while modeling multi-cultural roles.
+LMC’s collaboration with the Meany Center for the Performing Arts allows internationally renowned touring artists to meet with area elementary, middle and high schools for performances, residencies and master classes.
+These artists from around the world, booked by Meany Center, University of Washington are committed to teaching and community outreach; they provide one-on-one or group coaching, while modeling multi-cultural roles.
 Recently, thirty-one residencies were offered, providing more than 1,850 musical experiences.

 Competition Winners Award Tour School Visits